7k U.S. State Label Coin Series

 A series of graded American Silver Eagle coins with unique labels, one from every U.S. State.
 Only from 7k Metals.
 Ongoing series.
 See them in order of release below:

-Idaho State Label American Silver Eagle
+Idaho State Label American Silver Eagle - SOLD OUT

 State 1 of 50